| Glossary | A | B

 called modulus of rigidity.
 Moduli of elasticity in tension and compression

-Rate of change of strain as a function of stress in a specimen subjected
+are approximately equal and are known as Young's modulus.
+Modulus of Rigidity Rate of change of strain as a function of stress in a specimen subjected

 to shear or torsion loading.
 It is the modulus of elasticity determined